 - When we travelled to Albufeira, we stayed at the Santa Eulalia Hotel.
 It was really great value for money, probably because we went in January!
 Nice hotel with a pool

-- Most recently, I stayed at the HaoBo Porto Centre guesthouse.
+- I have also stayed at the HaoBo Porto Centre guesthouse.
 It is very central and quite new and clean.
 Large rooms, and a shared kitchen and terrace.
 Many stairs up to the reception and again to the rooms.
+AirBnB is another option and we enjoyed our stay at the Chill House in Porto.

 The currency in Portugal is the Euro.
 As of April 2022, one British pound is about 1.19 euros.